Last updated on July 12th, 2022 at 11:36 am

 I feel complete – knowing I am a part of something bigger than myself.

-So what about falling in love with our own dreams?
+So what about falling in love with your own big dream?

 The way we see when we are in love lifts us above the morass of our mundane concerns; we are able to gain a glimpse of the more inspired realms of human life.
 We are able to find the extraordinary within the ordinary.

-Remy’s dream is creating opportunities for photography showings and public displays of her work
+Remy Gervais is a freelance photographer in the Northern California wine country creating opportunities for photography showings and public displays of her work.